luomi16/Natours/README.md

 ## Deployment 🚀

-The Travel Website is deployed and accessible at [https://natours-miluo-a6134ef4d95c.herokuapp.com/](https://natours-miluo-a6134ef4d95c.herokuapp.com/).
+The Travel Website is deployed and accessible at [https://natours-miluo-a6134ef4d95c.herokuapp.com/](https://natours-miluo-a6134ef4d95c.herokuapp.com/)(Sorry, no longer accessible).
 It is hosted on Heroku, a cloud platform that enables easy deployment and scaling of web applications.
 You can use test account to get guest functions(Email:aarav@example.com, Password:test1234)

 ## Technologies Used 💻🔧